ThunderOrg/thunder/README.md

 Preconditions:
-/etc/hosts file must not contain any entries.
-This is due to an issue with determining the nodes IP address in Python.
-This bug should be fixed soon.

 Disable firewall.
 This can be done with command: sudo ufw disable if running ubuntu server.

 Python3, and Python3-crypto packages must be installed.